Netatalk/netatalk/doc/manual/Configuration.md

 the codepage used by the client in the AFP protocol.
 If not specified otherwise, afpd assumes the *MacRoman* codepage is used.
 In case your clients use another codepage, e.g. *MacCyrillic*, you'll **have** to explicitly configure this.
-See `afp.conf(5)`.

 vol charset

 > This defines the charset afpd should use for filenames on disk.
-By default, it is the same as `unix charset`.
+By default, it is the same as **unix charset**.
 If you have [iconv](http://www.gnu.org/software/libiconv/) installed, you can use any iconv provided charset as well.